infiniflow/infinity/docs/references/pysdk_api_reference.md

 Conflict policy in `enum` for handling situations where a specified index does not exist.

 - `Error`: Raise an error if an index with the specified name does not exist.
-- `Ignore`: Ignore the index creation requrest and keep the table with the same name as-is.
+- `Ignore`: Ignore the index creation requrest and keep the index with the same name as-is.

 :::tip NOTE
 You may want to import the `infinity.common` package to set `ConflictType`: